How to Self-Publish a Children’s Book: 7 Steps to a Magical Launch

 If you’ve already done your research, now’s the time to revise and refine it before moving forward.
 If you haven’t done much other than revisiting your own favorite children’s stories, here are a few things to ask yourself.

-What type of children’s book is your book?
+What type of children’s book have you written?

 The categorization of your book is the foundation of all the work that follows, from editing to designing to marketing.
 What you don't want to do is to stray too far from the market conventions of your niche while producing and promoting your book.